OBrutus/prepare-code/README.md

 to run the file

 It also contains sample templates currently for C++ and Java only<br>
-Any issues / ideas are always welcomed !
+Any issues / ideas are always welcome !